LITR273 Introduction to Poetry

 Department of Language & Literature: Literature

 - LITR273 Introduction to Poetry

-Minimum Number of Instructional Minutes
+- III.
+Number of Instructional Minutes

 - V. Other Pertinent Information

-The Department of Language and Literature has determined that all literature courses must require a minimum of at least 2500 words in writing assignments.
+The Department of Language and Literature has determined that all literature courses must require a minimum of 2500 words in writing assignments.

 During the first week of class, the instructor provides students with a weekly suggested reading schedule for the semester.

 - This course concentrates on the analysis and study of poetry and its forms.
+Readings include work from diverse cultural contexts, including, for example, poems by women, African Americans, other minorities, and non-Western writers.
 The course emphasizes discussion and student presentation of poetic analysis.

 - VII.
 Required Course Content and Direction

-- analyze poetry through discussion and writing;
+- analyze literature through discussion and writing [Critical Thinking];

 - demonstrate an understanding of such literary terms, themes, strategies, and issues as are relevant to the works being studied;